Social psychology: Ethics

-The goal of social psychology is to understand cognition and behavior as they naturally occur in a social context, but the very act of observing people can influence and alter their behavior.
+The goal of social psychology is to understand cognition and behavior as they naturally occur in a social context.
+Still, the very act of observing people can influence and alter their behavior.
 For this reason, many social psychology experiments utilize deception to conceal or distort certain aspects of the study.
 Deception may include false cover stories, false participants (known as confederates or stooges), false feedback given to the participants, and other techniques that help remove potential obstacles to participation.

 The practice of deception has been challenged by psychologists who maintain that deception under any circumstances is unethical and that other research strategies (e.g., role-playing) should be used instead.
-Research has shown that role-playing studies do not produce the same results as deception studies, and this has cast doubt on their validity.
+Research has shown that role-playing studies do not yield the same results as deception studies, casting doubt on the validity of role-playing studies.
 In addition to deception, experimenters have at times put people in potentially uncomfortable or embarrassing situations (e.g., the Milgram experiment and Stanford prison experiment), and this has also been criticized for ethical reasons.

-Virtually all social psychology research in the modern day must pass an ethical review.
+Virtually all social psychology research today must pass an ethical review.
 At most colleges and universities, this is conducted by an ethics committee or institutional review board, which examines the proposed research to make sure that no harm is likely to come to the participants, and that the study's benefits outweigh any possible risks or discomforts to people participating.

 Furthermore, a process of informed consent is often used to make sure that volunteers know what will be asked of them in the experiment and understand that they are allowed to quit the experiment at any time.
-A debriefing is typically done at the experiment's conclusion in order to reveal any deceptions used and generally make sure that the participants are unharmed by the procedures.
+A debriefing is typically conducted at the conclusion of the experiment to reveal any deceptions used and to ensure that the procedures do not harm participants.
 Today, most research in social psychology involves minimal risk, or no greater risk of harm than can be expected from normal daily activities or routine psychological testing.